toralf/tinderbox/README.md

 ### removal of an image
 Stop the image and remove the symlink in *~/run*.
-The image itself will stay in the data dir, eg. in: *~/img2*.
+The image itself will stay in one of the data dirs till the next mkfs run.

 ### status of all images